OpenAdaptAI/OpenAdapt/openadapt/evaluators/README.md

 The `BaseEvaluator` class does NOT implement code related to model prompts and completion.
 It only peform the evaluation based on a basic single mouse action or key board action.

 The score is given as following:

-- As long as the completion can be parsed to a valid action, a score is given.
+For any given pair of `active_window` and `reference_action`:

-- A maximum score of 0.9-1 is given to the prediction which predicts the exact same action as the reference.
+- If both the predicted action and reference action are of type key press and the same key is press, give score `True`
-- If it is a key action, then compare the type of action : `press` or `release` and the key used.
+- If both the predicted action and reference action are of type mouse click or mouse movement and the clicked, moved position of the mouse cursor is within the boundary of the active window, give score `True`
-- If it is a mouse action, then compare the type of action: `click` or `move`, then calculate the normalized `Euclidean distance` between the reference point and the predicted point.
+- Give score `False` to everything else

 ### How to use the `evaluator` module